muhammadzaidanf/ZAI-Core/README.md

 ---

 ## 📄 License

-This project is released under the **MIT License** — free for personal and educational use.
+Released under the **MIT License** — free to learn, modify, and expand.

 ---

 <div align="center">

-⭐ *If you find this project useful, consider giving it a star on GitHub.*
+⭐ *ZAI Core — The brain that never forgets.*
 <br>
-💬 *“The goal isn’t to look smart — it’s to become unstoppable.”*
+💬 *“Don’t just build AI.
+Build something that learns with you.”*

 </div>